Journal or Book Title

 Management Information Systems Research Center (MISRC) of the University of Minnesota

 Mennecke, Brian E.; Crossland, Martin D.; and Killingsworth, Brenda L., "Is a Map More than a Picture?
 The Role of SDSS Technology, Subject Characteristics, and Problem Complexity on Map Reading and Problem Solving" (2000).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 1.